-Location/Approximate Square Feet Purpose/Use Monthly Rental Expense Australia 1,140 Computer and General Of fice \$ 1,380 United Kingdom 378 General Office \$ 5,500 Maryland 165 General Office \$ 3,000
+Location/Approximate Square Feet Purpose/Use Monthly Rental Expense Australia 1,140 Computer and General O ffice \$ 1,380 United Kingdom 378 General Office \$ 5,500 Maryland 1,380 General Office \$ 2,530

 The Australian lease is a three-year lease that expires in September 2007.
 It is rented at the rate of \$1,380 per month.
 UK operations are currently conducted in leased premises operating on a month-to-month basis with current rental costs of approximately \$5,500 per month.
-The facilities in Maryland are on a month-to-month basis rented at the rate of \$3,000 per month.
+The facilities in Maryland are leased for a three-year term that expires in June 2007.
+The monthly rent is \$2,530.